 There are many ways to make reuse a part of your life.
 Some are simple, such as carrying a reusable shopping bag to the supermarket.
 Others take a bit more effort, such as shopping secondhand or using pallets for building material.

-1. Ditch Disposable Items
+1. Ditch Disposable Products

 Invest in a $20 reusable water bottle instead, and it will pay for itself more than 25 times over in its first year of use.
 At the same time, you’ll keep more than 1,200 disposable plastic bottles out of the waste stream.
-Lastly, according to a report from the Pacific Institute, you’ll save more than 100 kilowatt-hours of energy.
+And according to a report from the Pacific Institute, you’ll save more than 100 kilowatt-hours of energy.

-- Dishes and Utensils.
 You probably use washable dishes, glasses, and silverware for your meals at home.
-But during the workday, you might not think twice about grabbing a paper cup full of coffee or a plastic fork to eat your lunch.
-Then, when you’re done eating or drinking, it goes right in the trash.
+But during the workday, you might not think twice about grabbing a paper coffee cup or plastic fork.
+And when you’re done eating or drinking, it goes right in the trash.

 2. Repair Instead of Replacing